powsybl/powsybl-optimizer/open-reac/README.md

 ### 7 Alternative current optimal power flow

+TODO : current limits are not used in the optimization

 TODO : add special handlings (e.g. groups with P = 0 are excluded from optimization)

 TODO : refactor